For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Sturnidae (Starlings)

-TRISTRAM'S STARLING (Onychognathus tristramii) – Widespread and quite noisy around Salalah and the escarpment.
-[E]
+TRISTRAM'S STARLING (Onychognathus tristramii) [E]

 Nectariniidae (Sunbirds and Spiderhunters)